<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

 California Pay Data Reporting Portal Now Open

-This report must be submitted to the Civil Rights Department (CRD) and consists of the following information:
+This report must be submitted to the Civil Rights Department (CRD) and consists of the following information related to each employee:

 What is the California Pay Data Report?